JankariTech/blog/src/assets/TDDInGo.md

  }
 ```

-and now?
+And now?
 You guessed it!
 Run the tests:
 ```console
 === RUN   TestCreateFromGregorian
 === RUN   TestCreateFromGregorian/2068-04-01